DSR-RHIT/creating-reproducible-reports/pages/111_calibration-graph.md

 - `dpi = 300` for using in a print document
 - `dpi` $\times$ `width` and `height` in inches yields screen dimension in pixels (72 ppi for web resolution is a  [myth](http://www.photoshopessentials.com/essentials/the-72-ppi-web-resolution-myth/)).

+### check yourself

+Navigate to your results directory. it should look like this:

+    results\
+      |-- 02_calibr_data-tidying.csv
+      `-- 03_calibr_graph.png

 ### advanced graphics

 There's much more we can do to bring the graph up to publication standards.

-I've prepared an [advanced](113_advanced_graph.html) (and completely optional) tutorial for those of you who want to know MORE and you want it NOW.
+I've prepared an [advanced](114_advanced_graph.html) (and completely optional) tutorial for those of you who want to know MORE and you want it NOW.
 Topics include:

 - Jitter the data markers to reduce printing overlap and set a random seed so jittering is repeatable
 - Use the results table to dynamically assign units to the axis labels and set  tick mark locations